hmcs10/DSA-Cheat-Sheet/arrays.md

         // Iterate through the string using the 'r' pointer while(r < s.size()) {

-            // Check if the current character at 'r' is already in the map and its index is greater than or equal to 'l' if(mp.find(s[r]) != mp.end() && mp[s[r]] >= l) {
+            // Check if the current character at 'r' is already in the map and its index is greater than or equal to 'l'.
+Remember-> mp[s[r]] >= l this condition is necessary for the code to work for edge cases like - 'abba'.
+If you blindly move l = mp[s[r]] + 1 whenever mp.contains(s[r]), you might accidentally move l backwards, which invalidates the window and causes wrong results.

+            if(mp.find(s[r]) != mp.end() && mp[s[r]] >= l) {
                 // If true, move 'l' pointer to the next position after the last occurrence of the current character l = mp[s[r]] + 1;